 Copyright for AI-generated art is a bit ill-defined at the moment.
 You create the prompt.
 But the bot actually creates the image.

 Art created with a free trial account has a Commons Noncommercial 4.0 Attribution International License.
 So you can use images if you do not make money off of them, and you credit Midjourney.

 If you pay for an account, you can use your art as you wish.
 This includes selling them.

 But the company can use your images.
 And since you created the images on a public forum, you probably can’t expect to use them exclusively.
 (You can read Midjourney’s Terms of Service.)

 Copyright law is complicated at the best of times.
 Throw artificial intelligence into the mix, and we are in for some interesting copyright cases.
 It remains to be seen how AI copyright issues pan out.

 How Much Does Midjourney Cost?

-At any time, you can manage your subscription by typing “/info” into the message bar.
+You can manage your subscription anytime by typing “/info” into the message bar.